fsanchez334/dictionary-project/README.txt

 Future Implementations:
     With regards to further implementations, I am thinking about implementing a dictionary using a linked list - as I had originally planned.
 At the same time, as the prgram currently stands, there is memory that is being leaked, as I am not freeing up the memory that is allocated for both the words and definitions.

+   Follow-Ups:
+   1. Code has been ammended such that no memory is being lost, according to Valgrind